JoshuaS3/log-nest-monster/README.md

 ## Installation

-In your npm initiated package, type the following:
+In your npm initiated package, you can install this package with the following command:
 ```
 npm i lognestmonster
 ```